 Much of what we seek to understand about cancer and other diseases is discoverable in digital code.
 Two decades ago, it cost $95 million to sequence a single human genome.
 Today it costs a mere $1,200 — and the task can be accomplished in a day rather than a dozen years.
 At Fred Hutch, we invest heavily in data science infrastructure and expertise so we can get to new discoveries faster using the vast and growing amounts of available genetic and health data.

 Using machine learning, deep neural networks, natural language processing and cloud computing, we have the power to find more meaning in data, at much deeper levels, than previously imagined — to learn the genetic causes of disease, streamline drug discovery, develop more targeted and personalized treatments, and more.
-Much of this work at Fred Hutch takes place within the Translational Data Science Integrated Research Center, Shared Resources and our Center IT — in collaboration with research partners across the country and around the world.
+Much of this work at Fred Hutch takes place within the Translational Data Science Integrated Research Center, Shared Resources and our IT department — in collaboration with research partners across the country and around the world.

 Data science research is helping us develop more targeted and personalized treatments for patients, also known as precision medicine, by linking a patient’s clinical data with genomic data about that person’s tumor or disease and then integrating that information with data from thousands of other patients.
 Precision medicine holds the promise of improving patient care — and reducing costs — by identifying which treatments are most likely to be effective and avoiding harsh and expensive treatments that are unlikely to be beneficial.
 Our growing involvement in precision medicine includes collaboration with UW Medicine and Seattle Children’s in the recently established Brotman Baty Institute for Precision Medicine, as well as the co-development of innovations such as the MERGE algorithm, which helps predict how tumor cells from individual patients will respond to specific chemotherapy drugs.